jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 mayor or chief executive, is generally the one person who is looked to as the head of government.

 No such person exists in any elected Baha'i institution (4).
-While these institutions have their own officers, with their own responsibilities;
-e.g. a permanent chair of the meetings, a treasurer, and so forth, these offices should not be taken as signaling someone is the "leader" of that institution.
+While these institutions have their own officers, with their own responsibilities; e.g. a permanent chair of the meetings, a treasurer, and so forth, these offices are expediencies and should not be taken as signaling someone is the "leader" of that institution.
 To make this distinction even more concrete, my understanding (based on a visit to Haifa in 2002) is that the chairmanship of the Universal House of Justice rotates between its members.
 A notable point of interest is the way in which these officers are selected.
 They are voted on by the elected bodies themselves, and officer selection requires an actual election by the majority, without nominations.
 This can frequently requires several rounds of balloting.

-As such, there is a culture that seeks to avoid elevating those in the elected bodies as being higher rank than other members of the Baha'i Faith, in spite of their position of responsibility.
+The general culture of Baha'i governance avoids elevating those in the elected bodies to a higher rank than other members of the Baha'i Faith, in spite of their position of responsibility.
 This is in marked contrast to popular culture's vision of leadership that generally looks at chief executives as a sort of "king" who leads the